mleonowicz/3DJigsawSolver/README.md

 ## Further Work

-* As can be seen in the examples provided as the evolution goes on, at some point the mean of population fitness slighty rises.
+* As can be seen in the examples provided as the evolution goes on, at some point the mean of population fitness slighty increases.
 This is an unexpected behaviour, one that would require more thorough investigation.
 * We have seen a significant increase in puzzle solution accuracy after introducing $\beta$ parameter and related mutation procedure.
-One can experiment with such a mutiation to see what would work the best (for example - more general form, considering layers from all dimensions instead of only the depth of the puzzle).
+One can experiment with such mutation to see what would work the best (for example - more general form, considering layers from all dimensions instead of only the depth of the puzzle).
 * Create new metrics so that the performance of the model can be measured more accurately.
 Those metrics would be used to calculate how good is the final best individual compared to the optimal solution.
 * Create new fitness function.